 Chemotherapy has been shown to increase survival and quality of life in patients with stage IV NSCLC.

 In general, first-line treatment entails up to 4-6 cycles of "platinum doublet" chemotherapy, with radiographic response assessed every two to three cycles.

-Selected patients may be treated with a biologic agent (the anti-vascular endothelial growth factor [VEGF] monoclonal antibody bevacizumab or the anti-epidermal growth factor receptor [EGFR] monoclonal antibody cetuximab in addition to chemotherapy.
+Selected patients may be treated with a biologic agent (the anti-vascular endothelial growth factor [VEGF] monoclonal antibody bevacizumab or the anti-epidermal growth factor receptor [EGFR] monoclonal antibodies cetuximab or necitumumab in addition to chemotherapy.

 Patients who are not candidates for doublet chemotherapy may be treated with single-agent regimens.